tharapalanivel/fms-model-optimizer/examples/PTQ_INT8/README.md

 ## Requirements

 - [FMS Model Optimizer requirements](../../README.md#requirements)
-- The inferencing step requires Nvidia GPUs with compute capability > 8.0 (A100 family or higher).
+- The inferencing step requires Nvidia GPUs with compute capability > 8.0 (A100 family or higher)
 - NVIDIA cutlass package (Need to clone the source, not pip install).
 Preferrably place in user's home directory: `cd ~ && git clone https://github.com/NVIDIA/cutlass.git`
 - [Ninja](https://ninja-build.org/)
 - `PyTorch 2.3.1` (as newer version will cause issue for the custom CUDA kernel)

-## Steps
+## Quickstart

 > [!NOTE]
 > This example is based on the HuggingFace [Transformers Question answering example](https://github.com/huggingface/transformers/tree/main/examples/pytorch/question-answering).
 Unlike our [QAT example](../QAT_INT8/README.md), which utilizes the training loop of the original code, our PTQ function will control the loop and the program will end before entering the original loop.
 Make sure the model doesn't get "tuned" twice!